 For more information for the following projects or to register, please contact the Center for Service and Justice on your campus (email@example.com or firstname.lastname@example.org).
 Please note that some projects have a limit, so please register in advance.

-Urban Plunge is a three – day pre – orientation program to introduce new students to Fordham University, the local community, service and social justice.
+Urban Plunge is a two-day (at Lincoln Center) and three–day (at Rose Hill) pre–orientation program to introduce new students to Fordham University, the local community, service and social justice.
 Students learn about the community surrounding Fordham by visiting our community partners and reflecting on issues of homelessness, hunger, unemployment, and environmental concerns.
 Through interactive activities and reflection, new students learn about the challenges facing working families in New York as well as the systems that affect them.
 Urban Plunge also provides students with an opportunity to explore the rich and diverse culture of the surrounding community by touring museums, parks, cultural centers, and other interesting spots in the neighborhood.
 The Urban Plunge Program is facilitated by student leaders who are passionate about engaging in and learning from the community in which they live.

 NY Cares Day